 The port operates principally in two industries: terminal operations and industrial/commercial property leases.
 Terminal operations involve marine-oriented operations, including dockage, cargo handling, storage and related activities.
 Industrial/commercial property leases include facilities leases, industrial activities, and storage.
 The annual operating and capital budgets are a forecast of expected resources and the purposeful distribution of those resources.
 This forecast is developed based on historical trends in revenue and expenses, information from customers and tenants, market projections, and key economic and regulatory assumptions.
 It is also recognized that budget adjustments may be made as the port maintains agility to take advantage of unforeseen opportunities or the need to react to unanticipated market and economic conditions.
-Given the need to manage overall costs and continue investing in the port's key initiatives, the following issues were considered in preparing the 2020 budget:
+Given the need to manage overall costs and continue investing in the port's key initiatives, the following issues were considered in preparing the 2021 budget:

-- Continued strong marketing efforts in marine and industrial markets through customer contact and trade shows.
-Diversification of business lines has been important in stabilizing operating revenues. - 2020 budget volumes are forecasted at 8.9 million tons.
-This is a conservative approach as we plan for flat growth due to uncertainty in international trade. - In 2020, the Terminal 1 Waterfront project will focus on finalizing the designs for the Vancouver Landing, East Portal, and Renaissance Trail, Daniels Way and Quayside.
-Construction for the AC Hotel by Marriott and Vancouver Landing will begin.
-The port will also focus on negotiations with Lincoln Property Company West for Block A and Block C. Lastly the port will continue efforts to market and promote the Terminal 1 Waterfront as well as developing its funding strategy to advance current and future development of the site. - Continued marketing of available properties in Centennial Industrial Park. - Shifting from a multi-year construction program to a program focused on maintaining existing public assets, including marine and rail infrastructure, facilities and equipment. - Debt service on Limited Tax General Obligation Bonds will remain relatively flat at \$5.7 million.
-Revenue Bond debt service is \$5.3 million.
-The port has no plans to issue additional General Obligation or Revenue Bonds in 2020. - Assessed property values in the port district increased 6.59 percent from 2019 to 2020.
-The port's 2020 certified levy is \$11.96 million.
-The budget is based on the port taking a 1 percent increase and utilization of 100 percent of banked capacity. - Continued advancement of more than 30 strategies from the port's 2018 Strategic Plan.
+- Continued strong marketing efforts in marine and industrial markets through customer contact, with an emphasis on the use of technology for virtual contacts and client meetings.
+Diversification of business lines has been important in stabilizing operating revenues. - 2021 budget volumes are forecasted at 7.3 million tons.
+This is a conservative approach as we plan for flat growth due to uncertainty in international trade. - In 2021, the Terminal 1 Waterfront project will complete construction of Vancouver Landing and Phase 1 of Renaissance Trail and Daniels Way.
+Construction of the AC Hotel by Marriott will continue through the year.
+The port will also focus completion of negotiations with Lincoln Property Company West for Blocks A and C. Lastly, the port will continue efforts to market and promote the Terminal 1 Waterfront as well as developing its funding strategy to advance current and future development of the site. - Continued marketing of available properties in Centennial Industrial Park. - Shifting from a multi-year construction program to a program focused on maintaining existing public assets, including marine and rail infrastructure, facilities and equipment. - Debt service on Limited Tax General Obligation Bonds is \$5.28 million.
+Revenue Bond debt service is \$5.30 million.
+The port has no plans to issue additional General Obligation or Revenue Bonds in 2021. - Assessed property values in the port district increased 5.37 percent from 2020 to 2021.
+The port's 2021 certified levy is \$12.25 million.
+The budget is based on the port taking a 0.602 percent increase, utilization of 100 percent of banked capacity and new construction.
+The levy limit is based on the lower of the implicit price deflator (IPD) of 0.602 percent or 1 percent per Initiative I-747. - Advancement of more than 30 strategies from the port's 2018 Strategic Plan.
 The plan guides the port's activities and budget for the next decade.